← Back to Assets Turn-Based Combat API

 You Do the Math

-Simple JRPG doesn't care what your stats look like, what "Fire" means in your game, or how you calculate damage.
+Simple JRPG doesn't care what your stats look like or how you calculate damage.
 That's all yours.

 We Run the Battle